lingtalfi/checkout-stepper/README.md

 Typically, a step starts with the notset state.
 Then you open it, and it switches to the open state.
-From there the only state it can go to is the done state.
+From when the user successfully complete the step, it's marked as done (i.e. done state).

-To create a step, you need to create a html div with class step-$n, where $n is the number of the step, starting at 1, and being continuously +1 incremented (i.e. you can't create discontinuous steps otherwise it won't work), and also class step-$state, where $state is one of the possible states.
+To create a step, you need to create a html element (like a div for instance) with class step-$n, where $n is the number of the step, starting at 1, and being continuously +1 incremented (i.e. you can't create discontinuous steps otherwise it won't work), and also class step-$state, where $state is one of the possible states.

-This mean you need to create 3 html blocks per step (one for each state).
+This mean you need to create 3 html elements per step (one for each state).

-Once you've done your markup right (see the above example for a quickstart), the CheckoutStepper object will handle the rest for you.
+Once you've done your markup right (see the above example for a quickstart), the CheckoutStepper object is ready to help you.

-You just need to call the openStep method whenever you wish to open a step.
+You just call the openStep method whenever you wish to open a step.

-When you open a step, every previous step implicitly receives the done step.
+This method will open the step you want, and put all the other steps in either the done state, or the notset state, depending on whether or not the step previously reached the done step.

-This means your gui must guide your users through the steps, one by one, and in order.
+For instance if you have 3 steps and you open step 2, then step 2 is open,

-Gui wise, the user should be able to go back to a previous step and edit it.
+step 1 is switched to done if it was in the done state, or it switches to notset otherwise.

-When she does so, you can use the openStep method to open the relevant step.
+Same for step 3.

-This system logic is quite peculiar, but there is a logic behind at least, and you might have a better understanding of it by playing the above example in your browser.
+To mark a step as done, use the markStepAsDone method.